isaac-sim/IsaacLab/docs/source/tutorials/05_controllers/run_osc.rst

 formulation.
 IEEE Journal of Robotics and Automation, 3(1):43–53, 1987.
 URL http://dx.doi.org/10.1109/JRA.1987.1087068.
 - [2] https://ethz.ch/content/dam/ethz/special-interest/mavt/robotics-n-intelligent-systems/rsl-dam/documents/RobotDynamics2017/RD_HS2017script.pdf

-In this tutorial, we will learn how to use an OPC to control the robot.
+In this tutorial, we will learn how to use an OSC to control the robot.
 We will use the :class:`controllers.OperationalSpaceController` class to apply a constant force perpendicular to a tilted wall surface while tracking a desired end-effector pose in all the other directions.